 This classification names the different classes of the box.
 It is common that in your gym's schedule you will see these options:

-These are the wods in which only the following are performed olympic weightlifting.
-They focus on working on strength and technique snatch and clean and jerk.
-You can learn more about these for free with these tutotials technical movements here.
+These are the wods in which main focus is olympic weightlifting.
+They are aimed to work on strength and technique snatch and clean and jerk.
+You can learn more about them for free with these tutorials here.

 According to the number of exercises

 They are usually the less common in a CrossFit class.
 However, we can find some benchmark with this style.

 For example, Diane consists of 21 - 15 - 9 repetitions of deadlift and handstand push ups.